secretstartups/handbook/support/workflows/kibana.html.md

 Not sure what to look for?
 Consider using a Self-Managed instance to replicate the bug/action you're investigating.
 This will allow you to confirm whether or not an issue is specific to GitLab.com, while also providing easily accessible logs to reference while searching through Kibana.

-Support Engineers looking to configure a Self-Managed instance should review our [resources for development](/handbook/engineering/#resources) for a list of available (company provided) hosting options.
+Support Engineers looking to configure a Self-Managed instance should review our [Sandbox Cloud page](/handbook/infrastructure-standards/realms/sandbox/) for a list of available (company provided) hosting options.

 #### Filter by IP Range